aws/aws-cdk-go/awscdk/pipelines/README.md

 (like DockerHub), create a Secrets Manager Secret with fields named `username` and `secret`, and import it (the field names change be customized).

-Authentication to ECR repostories is done using the execution role of the relevant CodeBuild job.
+Authentication to ECR repositories is done using the execution role of the relevant CodeBuild job.
 Both types of credentials can be provided with an optional role to assume before requesting the credentials.